Democrats hike federal debt ceiling by $480 billion

 GOP lawmakers have urged Democrats to raise the debt ceiling unilaterally via budget reconciliation.

-The process, which Democrats are planning to use to ram through President Biden‘s $3.5 trillion social welfare bill, allows specific spending and tax measures to avert the Senate‘s 60-vote filibuster threshold and pass with a simple majority.
+The process, which Democrats are planning to use to ram through Mr. Biden‘s $3.5 trillion social welfare bill, allows specific spending and tax measures to avert the Senate‘s 60-vote filibuster threshold and pass with a simple majority.

 Democratic leaders are wary of using the process because it would force them to specify a new amount for the nation’s borrowing limit.